psrenergy/PSRClassesInterface.jl/docs/src/openstudy_files/psrclasses.md

 # psrclasses.json and Defaults

-The `psrclasses.json` file stores the data from the PSRI study.
+The `psrclasses.json` file stores the data from the `OpenStudy` model.

 It has the following structure: